 If you’re a PC gamer, you can afford the luxury of choice between an internal and external capture card.
 However, if you’re playing on consoles, you’re stuck with external cards as you can’t open up a console and hook up a capture card inside it.

 Price is the biggest consideration while making any purchase, and a capture card is no exception.
 A capture card is a rather expensive component, but the cheapest of the bunch will run you down about $100 while the best of the bunch can go upwards of $500.

 The cheaper ones are not fit for streaming as they have a huge latency problem, they’re fit for simply recording.

 Here, we have shortlisted the best capture cards for pretty much all usages and budgets.
 As a benchmark, all the capture cards on this list record at 1080p resolution at least and are able to stream.

-The Elgato 4K60 S+ one of the Best Capture cards which captures 4K content without any compromises, although there is a rather hefty price tag to pay for the limitless features.
+The Elgato 4K60 S+ is one of the Best Capture cards that capture 4K content without any compromises, although there is a rather hefty price tag to pay for the limitless features.

 It’s an external capture card with an H.264/H.265 hardware encoder built-in.
 The capture card automatically adjusts recording resolution, bit rate, and file format on whatever device is plugged in, so you can jump straight into the games instead of huffing around the settings.

 If you’re on a PC, you’ll need a Windows 10 machine with Ryzen 7/ 6th Gen i5 or better CPU, paired with 8GB of RAM and a 10-series or better Nvidia GPU.

 However, since it has a built-in encoder, you don’t need a PC in the first place.
 You can simply record your gameplay to an SD card from your PC or console.